XiugeChen/Short-Text-Tweets-Geolocation-Identification/resources/literature/Experiment_Design.md

 3. SVM (linear)
 4. GMMs (?)
 5. Ensemble Learning?
+6. ANN / CNN / LSTM / NN: hard to interprete, long time to build and modify to best performance, lack of background and experience

 Not Consider:

-1. ANN / CNN: hard to interprete, long time to build and modify to best performance, lack of background and experience

-2. Semi-supervised: not suitable, since:
+1. Semi-supervised: not suitable, since:

    a. number of unlabeled instances is not way more larger than labeled instances (roughly the same)